Placer County

 • Assist County Counsel in providing information needed for legal actions.

-• Plan, prioritize, assign, supervise, and review, and evaluate the work of assigned professional, technical, and clerical staff; provide and/or coordinate staff training; participate in the selection of staff; conduct performance evaluations; recommend and implement discipline.
+• Plan, prioritize, assign, supervise, review, and evaluate the work of assigned professional, technical, and clerical staff; provide and/or coordinate staff training; participate in the selection of staff; conduct performance evaluations; recommend and implement discipline.

 • Participate in the compilation and preparation of the annual budget, including assisting divisions with budget preparation, preparing and updating cash flow, cost projections, and estimated revenues and expenditures.